jbequ5/SAGE-Enigma-Subnet/Subsystems/Solve.md

 5. Refined value-added gate (ensures positive predicted future impact)
 6. Final MAU reinforcement decision

-Fragments passing all gates are marked high-signal and forwarded.
+Fragments passing all gates are marked high-signal and forwarded to secure feed vaults for global processing.
 Failures are either minimally compressed (provenance-only) or fully pruned based on decay score.

 ## 7. Cosmic Compression and Memory Management

 Low-value fragments are sent to Cosmic Compression: a targeted LLM prompt distills the fragment to 1–3 key sentences plus provenance tags.
 The original is archived for audit; the compressed version is stored in long-term memory.
-High-value fragments bypass compression and are promoted immediately.
+High-value fragments bypass compression and are promoted immediately to global Strategy.

 ## 8. Provenance and Contribution Tracking